justcore69/UnityTilemapMask/README.md

 ![alt text](https://github.com/JustAnCore/UnityTilemapMask/blob/main/scr.png?raw=true)

-Feel free to ask any question in the issues section.
+Ask any questions you want in the issues section.
 I'm still supporting this repo!

 Also you can give me a star if you'd like to <3